 - 5.1 We hope that in many cases individuals will be able to raise any concerns with line management.
 Individuals may raise concerns in person or put the matter in writing, if preferred.
 This may be a way to resolve concerns quickly and effectively.
 There are, however, instances where it would not be appropriate to raise a concern with line management.
-This could be due to line management being involved, otherwise implicated or conflicted with respect to the concern noted. - 5.2 Where the matter is more serious, or individuals feel that it is not appropriate to contact line management, information can be disclosed to: - The Company Compliance officer, meaning the General Counsel and Company Secretary. - The Company anonymous reporting tool which is https://webjet.whispli.com/SpeakUp
+This could be due to line management being involved, otherwise implicated or conflicted with respect to the concern noted. - 5.2 Where the matter is more serious, or individuals feel that it is not appropriate to contact line management, information can be disclosed to the: - Company Compliance officer, meaning the Head of Legal or - Head of People and Talent Acquisition or - Chair of the Webjet Group Limited Board Audit and Risk Committee; or - Chair of the Webjet Group Limited Board; or - Company's anonymous reporting tool which is https://webjet.whispli.com/SpeakUp